rubyforgood/human-essentials/CONTRIBUTING.md

 4. **Create a new branch** for the issue using the format `XXX-brief-description-of-feature`, where `XXX` is the issue number.
 5. **Commit fixes locally** using descriptive messages that indicate the affected parts of the app
 6. If you create a new model run `bundle exec annotate` from the root of the app
-7. **Create RSpec tests** to validate that your work fixes the issue (if you need help with this, please reach out!)
+7. **Create RSpec tests** to validate that your work fixes the issue (if you need help with this, please reach out!).
+Read guidelines [here](#writing-browsersystemfeature-testsspecs)
 8. **Run the tests** and make sure all tests pass successfully; if any fail, fix the issues causing the failures.
+Read guidelines [here](#test-before-submitting-pull-requests).
 9. **Final commit** if tests needed fixing.
 10. **Squash smaller commits.** Read guidelines [here](#squashing-commits).
 11. **Push** up the branch